smouzakitis83/Denmark-Residential-Housing-Market-Trends-1992-2024-DKK-Currency-SQL--EXCEL--Tableau/README.md

 * **Descriptive Statistics:** Calculated mean, median, and mode for key variables (rooms, square meters, price per square meter, and purchase price) using BigQuery-safe functions.

-View the SQL scripts that document the full data preparation and calculation process for this case study [here](https://github.com/smouzakitis83/Denmark-Residential-Housing-Market-Trends-1992-2024-DKK-Currency-SQL--EXCEL--Tableau/blob/main/SQL%20QUERIES%20FOR%20DK_HOUSING.SQL)
+View the SQL scripts that document the full data preparation and calculation process for this case study [here](https://github.com/smouzakitis83/Denmark-Residential-Housing-Market-Trends-1992-2024-DKK-Currency-SQL--EXCEL--Tableau/blob/main/SQL%20QUERIES%20FOR%20DK_HOUSING.SQL).

+## Excel Analysis & Quality Checks
+A statistical Excel dashboard was developed with eight charts displaying average values for all integer columns.
+Additional summary statistics, including median and mode, were calculated for all numeric fields to support data validation and trend analysis.
+The cleaned Excel dataset used for analysis and validation can be viewed [here].
 # Visual Analysis and Key Findings

 This visualization shows shipping cost differences by shipping class across all four regions, with Standard Class being the most costly.